 Straight bar dips

-implies, the straight bar dip is performed with both hands on a single straight bar positioned
+Straight bar dips are another challenging and worthwhile variation.
+As the nameimplies, the straight bar dip is performed with both hands on a single straight bar positioned

 in front of the body.
 When you do a parallel bar dip, you dip in between the bars,